Dillonb/n64/docs/source/cpu.rst

 Since the N64 has no timers, these registers are the only way the system can tell how much time has passed.

 * Count

+This value is incremented every cycle, and compared to the value in Compare.
+As noted below, fire an interrupt when Count == Compare.

 * Compare

+Fire an interrupt when Count equals this value.
+This interrupt sets the ip7 bit in Cause to 1.

+Writes to this register clear said interrupt, and sets the ip7 bit in Cause to 0.

 CP0 Cache Registers
 ^^^^^^^^^^^^^^^^^^^